Download Raw Samples Below

 -Don’t shoot wide open on this, you’ll lose a lot of corner sharpness and overall quality.
 Unless you’re shooting astrophotography.

--When shooting landscapes keep in mind where your ground or foreground objects are.
-Don’t let the lens be too close to the ground while trying to focus on something in the distance, the ground will always look like crap.
-Think about it, if you’re shooting something 20 feet away, say on a beach, and you have the beach sand right below the camera which is 2 feet away, it will not be sharp or in focus.
+-When shooting landscapes – remember where your ground or foreground objects are.
+Don’t let the lens be too close to the ground while trying to focus on something in the distance; the ground will always look like crap.
+Think about it: if you’re shooting something 20 feet away, say on a beach, and you have the beach sand right below the camera, which is 2 feet away, it will not be sharp or in focus.
 And this lens does not have a beautiful “out of focus” feel to it.
-If you see my photos below you’ll notice I try to keep the scene at a relatively consistent focal distance.
-So when I shoot at an f13 the whole scene can be in focus including corner objects.
+If you look at my photos below, you will notice that I try to keep the scene at a relatively consistent focal distance.
+So when I shoot at an f13, the whole scene can be in focus, including corner objects.

 SAMYANG 14mm f2.8 / ROKINON 14mm f2.8 SAMPLE PHOTOS